intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Scales

-In unit 1, we defined moveable-do solfege as a way for us to look at the relationships between a group of pitches as organized around a central pitch.
+In unit 1, we defined moveable-do solfege as a way for us to look at the relationships between a group of pitches that are organized around a central pitch.
 In doing so, we created a *scale*, even though we didn't define it as such.
 Whenever you group any number of pitches, you create a *collection*.
-However, when you order a collection by the frequency of each pitch, you create a scale.
-So a scale is a collection of pitches that create a fixed intervallic pattern when organized in an ascending or descending form.
+However, when you order a collection by the frequency of each pitch--more simply put, how high or low the pitches are--you create a scale.
+So a scale is a collection of pitches that are organized in an ascending or descending form, thereby creating a fixed intervallic pattern.
 A scale can encompass any tuning system or style of composition.

-We will explore some extended scales later in this course, but certain scales are at the core of all common practice harmony, and as a music student, you are likely already familiar with these: *major, minor, modes, pentatonic, and chromatic*.
+We will explore some extended scales later in this course, but certain scales are at the core of all common practice harmony, and as a music student, you are likely already familiar with these: *major, minor, modal, pentatonic, and chromatic*.

 ### Goals for this topic:

-Using the examples below, create definitions and/or simple explanations for:
+As you look through all of the examples below, create definitions and/or simple explanations for:
 - the intervallic pattern of the *major* scale and all forms of *minor* scales
     - why *natural, melodic,* and *harmonic* minors are named as they are
 - how *modes* relate to the major and minor scales